lucasadelino/lucasadelino.github.io/_tabs/about.md

 My name is Lucas Adelino, a data engineer and computational linguist.

 ## What I'm up to now
-I am a data engineer at [NGI](https://github.com/NGI-SECOGE-SESAU), which oversees tech services within the [public health department](https://www2.recife.pe.gov.br/pagina/secretaria-de-saude) of the [City of Recife](https://www2.recife.pe.gov.br).
+I'm a data engineer at [NGI](https://github.com/NGI-SECOGE-SESAU), which oversees business intelligence initiatives within the [public health department](https://www2.recife.pe.gov.br/pagina/secretaria-de-saude) of the [City of Recife](https://www2.recife.pe.gov.br).

 At NGI, I build and maintain data pipelines.
 This typically involves working with stakeholders and data analysts to understand business needs, identifying and extracting data from various sources, building transformations with [dbt](https://www.getdbt.com/product/what-is-dbt), and orchestrating everything with [Airflow](https://airflow.apache.org/).
-My other responsibilities include maintaining NGI's databases, and maintaining an internal datahub--a website we use to document and share data with other teams at the City of Recife.
+My other responsibilities include maintaining NGI's databases and an internal datahub--a website we use to document and share data with other teams at the City of Recife.

 I was fortunate to join NGI shortly after its inception.
 Our teammates and I built our data infrastructure from the ground up, from choosing the tools for our data stack to installing and configuring them.
 This was an incredible opportunity, as it gave me a much deeper command of foundational data engineering tools than I might have gained otherwise.